 3.4: Mechanism to administrate and channel REDD+ finance established. and disseminated.
 3.3.3 Report on the appropriate regulatory process for developing, managing and monitoring carbon trading agreements completed and disseminated.
 3.3.4 Report on necessary changes to policies and legislation for optimising REDD+ implementation completed and disseminated.
 3.3.5Action plan for Legal changes required to channel REDD+ finances in place.
 3.3.6 Number of policies, laws, Acts and by-laws revised to incorporate REDD+ requirements.
 3.4.1 Report on options for channelling REDD+ finance, including the national budget and special fund mechanisms completed and disseminated.
 3.4.2 Number of consultative meetings held 3.4.3 System for managing REDD+ finance established.
 Progress reports Reports National budget documents Forum reports and policy briefs Review of systems at MFNP and other implementing ministries.
 Review of records at MTENR and MFNP.
 Reporting by MTENR (RCU), MFNP and Other implementing Ministries.
 MTENR & MFNP 3.4 Delays in the international decisions for REDD+ funding.
 3.4.3 Delays in reaching consensus on administration of climate change funds including REDD+ fund.
 3.5: Benefit-sharing model approved.
 3.5.1 Number of benefit distribution options and payment mechanisms assessed.
-3.5.2 Report on the assessment of different proposed benefitsharing approaches through demonstration projects completed and disseminated.
+3.5.2 Report on the assessment of different proposed benefit- sharing approaches through demonstration projects completed and disseminated.
 3.5.3 Number of benefit Progress reports Reports Consultative meeting reports Copies of leaflets, brochures and newsletters on benefit sharing mechanisms developed.
 Review of systems at Reporting by MTENR (RCU), MFNP, MCDSS and Other implementing Ministries.
 Review of records at MTENR and MFNP.
 MTENR, MFNP, MCDSS and other relevant ministries.
-3.5 Difficulties in reaching consensus on equitable benefitsharing.
+3.5 Difficulties in reaching consensus on equitable benefit- sharing.

 distribution options and payment mechanisms developed.
 3.5.4 Mechanisms for delivering REDD+ benefits determined through broad-based consultations with landowners and other stakeholders.
 3.5.4 Report on tax implications for all REDD+ beneficiaries completed and implemented.
 3.5.5 Criteria and guidelines for sharing the benefits for activities under the REDD+ mechanism are in place.
 MFNP and other implementing ministries.
 Result Indicator Means of verification Collection Method Responsibilities Risks and assumptions Outcome 4: National REDD+ strategies in place. % of REDD+ stakeholder organisations and agencies utilising up to date evidence in planning.
+Progress reports.Reports.Evaluation Reports.
+Reporting by RCU.
+Semi-Structured Interviews and review of secondary data: Mid-Term and Project Completion MTENR Poor co-ordination among implementing and executing institutions leading to delays in deliverables.
+Outputs Γ I [ 4.1: Drivers of deforestation and forest degradation assessed.
+4.1.1 Report on drivers of deforestation and forest degradation completed and disseminated.
+4.1.2 Key national, provincial, district and community level agencies responsible for addressing the drivers of deforestation and forest degradation identified and oriented.
 Progress reports.
 Reports.
-Evaluation Reports.
-Reporting by RCU.
-Semi-Structured Interviews and review of secondary data: Mid-Term and Project Completion MTENR Poor co-ordination among implementing and executing institutions leading to delays in deliverables.
-Outputs 4.1: Drivers of 4.1.1 Report on drivers of • Progress reports. •Reporting by MTENR & MTENR
+Training workshop reports.
+National, Provincial and District development plans.
+Reporting by MTENR &amp; MACO.
+Review of records at MTENR and MACO.
+MTENR